 - Drag the standard connection or table to the canvas, and then select the sheet tab to start your analysis.

-You can use an Accelerator to quickly build informative dashboard designs made specifically for key business metrics on Tableau Desktop and Tableau Online.
+You can use an Accelerator to quickly build informative dashboard designs made specifically for key business metrics on Tableau Desktop and Tableau Cloud.
 For more information, see Use Accelerators to Quickly Visualize Data.

 Date range selections can impact performance